silvandario/airline_app/README.md

 (Written by ChatGPT)

-# ✈️ Airline Satisfaction Prediction App
+# ✈️ Super Airline Satisfaction Prediction App

 A powerful and interactive **Streamlit dashboard** to predict airline passenger satisfaction using **XGBoost** and **Random Forest**, with visual insights and segment analysis.